Marrying and Sponsoring a Romanian Citizen

 Hire an Immigration Lawyer for Sponsorship

 You need an immigration lawyer when filing a sponsorship because even the smallest mistake could lead to the rejection of the sponsorship.
 Hiring a lawyer also offers convenience.
-At the Law Office of Matthew Jeffery, we specialize in spousal immigration sponsorship and other immigration matters.
+At the Law Office of Matthew Jeffery, we specialize in spousal sponsorship immigration with high success rates.

 You can call us today at 416-944-3267 for a spousal sponsorship assessment.